 The Safe Third Country Agreement (STCA)

-- You have a family member in Canada
+- You have a family member in Canada.

-- You are stateless
+- You are stateless.

 - You are a citizen of the United States.

-Brief overview of the refugee claim process in Canada
+Overview of the refugee claim process

-When you apply for refugee protection in Canada, you make a refugee claim.
-To succeed in your refugee claim, you must show that you meet the Canadian definition of a refugee.
+To stay in Canada, you must show the government that you are what Canada calls a refugee.
 You must also show that you are telling the truth.
-You can do this by gathering evidence and by being honest, clear and detailed about what happened to you.
+You do this by gathering evidence and by being honest, clear, and detailed about what happened to you.

-Making your refugee claim
+Start your refugee claim

 Your refugee claim hearing